 So he/she/they has popped the question and you are over the moon, all loved up and cannot wait to share the news that you are engaged with the world but before you do – have a look at our list of things you may want to consider not doing at the start of your engagement.

 Don’t start a diet

 Let’s start with the biggie – brides tell us that when they get engaged one of the first thing they think of when they get engaged, or get asked (yes really!) is “what diet are you going to go on?”.
 At Magpie Wedding we call bullshit to this.
 You do not need to lose weight, have botox, whiten your teeth unless you want to.
 But we reckon you don’t need to – you have just been proposed to because they love you as you are right now, this very moment.
-Enjoy the planning process without adding extra strain of changing yourself and ignore any advertising that comes your way.
+Instead of worrying about the superficial stuff, reflect on what you can do to have a healthy marriage.
+And enjoy the planning process without adding extra strain of changing yourself and ignore any advertising that comes your way.
 And on that note….

 Don’t tell Facebook that you are engaged

 Once you tell them your relationship status has changed you will be bombarded with adverts such as weight loss products and diets!
 If you want to steer clear don’t update it however it also means you won’t see any fab wedding events (including ours) so you may want to when you are ready!

 You will be so excited to be engaged that you won’t be able to resist trying on dresses but be careful – as you may well change your mind.
 We know brides who have bought a few dresses throughout the process so we suggest you take your time with this exciting part.
 There is no rush we promise and it is always a good idea to choose the venue first as you may want a dress that suits the environment.

 Don’t be in too much of a hurry